Cyfrin/security-and-auditing-full-course-s23/README.md

 ## Huge Extra Thank YOU

-Thanks to everyone who is taking, taken, aking, participating in, and working on this course.
+Thanks to everyone who is taking, taken, aking, taken, aking, participating in, and working on this course.
 These courses are passion project data dumps for everyone in the web3 ecosystem.

-Let's level up so we can keep web3 safer, and thank you again for taking, taken, aking this course!
+Let's level up so we can keep web3 safer, and thank you again for taking, taken, aking, taken, aking this course!

 [![Cyfrin Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/cyfrinaudits)
 [![Cyfrin YouTube](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://www.youtube.com/@CyfrinAudits)